tfabris/BlueGigaEmpeg/README.md

 ####  Important:

-The BlueGigaEmpeg module works by connecting to the Molex connector on the back of the empeg Car docking sled which was originally intended for the tuner module.
-However, it must be modified before you can do this.
-Do not connect the BlueGigaEmpeg module to the empeg Car tuner module connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
+The BlueGigaEmpeg module works by connecting to the Molex connector on the empeg Car's docking sled wiring harness.
+This connector was originally intended for the tuner module, and the empeg must be modified so that the tuner module connector becomes a digital audio connection instead.

+Do not connect the BlueGigaEmpeg module to the tuner module connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
 Also, once the I2S modification has been completed, do not connect the empeg to any tuner module.
 Damage may occur if these instructions are not followed.

-Be sure you are capable of safely making internal modifications to the empeg Car player, and your are able to safely solder and shrink-tube electronic components.
+Be sure you are capable of safely making internal modifications to the empeg Car player, and your are able to solder and shrink-tube electronic components.
 I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.

 <a name="i2s"></a>